-- Statistics in this Report are based on two sources.
-Rental statistics are derived from information provided on the bond lodgement form that is lodged with Rental Bonds (RB), NSW Fair Trading, Department of Finance, Services and Innovation.
-Sales statistics are derived from information provided on the ‘Notice of Sale or Transfer of Land’ form that is lodged with Land and Property Information (LPI), Department of Finance, Services and Innovation.
+1. Sales statistics are derived from information provided on the ‘Notice of Sale or Transfer of Land’ form that is lodged with Land and Property Information NSW.

-- For confidentiality, we do not report rents and sale prices in any geographical area where the number of new bonds or sales is 10 or less.
-Statistics calculated from samples of sizes between 11 and 30 are shown with an ‘s’ to indicate small sample in the relevant table.
-We suggest data based on small samples are treated with caution, particularly when assessing quarterly and annual changes.
+3. For confidentiality, we do not report sale prices in any geographical area where the number of sales is 10 or less.
+Statistics calculated from sample sizes between 10 and 30 are shown by an ‘s’ in the relevant table.
+We suggest these data are treated with caution, particularly when assessing quarterly and annual changes.

-- The median is the value that divides a set of ordered numbers equally into a bottom half and tops half.
-Unlike means, medians are not significantly affected by unusually high or low values.
+4. The median is the value that divides a set of ordered numbers equally into a bottom half and top half.
+Unlike means (averages), medians are not significantly affected by unusually high or low values.
 Therefore median values are better measures of central tendency.
 In addition, some tables provide first and third quartiles.
-These are the 25 and 75 percentiles in the set of ordered numbers.
+These are the 25th and 75th percentiles in the set of ordered numbers.

-- Sales are reported according to their contract date.
-Generally, the vendor and purchaser agree on the sale price on or before the contract date.
-In many instances, there is a considerable time lapse between the contract and transfer dates.
+5. Individual sales are allocated into time periods according to their contract date.
+Generally the vendor and purchaser agree on the sale price on or before the contract date.
+In many instances there is a considerable time lapse between the contract and transfer dates.
 Therefore in assigning a time period to each property sale, the contract date is considered to be more relevant for market price analyses than the transfer date.

-- The sales data are reported three months after the end of the reference quarter, when about 80% on average of the contracted sales have been notified.
+6. The sales data are reported three months after the end of the reference quarter when about 80% on average of the contracted sales have been notified.
 Waiting a further three months i.e. six months after the end of the reference quarter increases the notifications to about 90%.
-However, statistical testing on sale price means and medians after three months and six months of notifications do not show any significant difference for most of the LGAs.
+However, statistical testing on sale price means and medians after three months and six months of notifications does not show any significant difference for most of the LGAs.

-- A variety of factors contribute to anomalies in the sale price attributed to particular properties.
+7. A variety of factors create anomalies in the sale price attributed to particular properties.
 To ensure that the statistics reflect the market price of a typical residential dwelling the lower and upper 5% of sale prices for each LGA have been excluded.
-At the LGA level, this does not affect the median but does remove outliers in the calculation of the mean and moves the first and third quartiles slightly towards the median.
+At LGA level, this does not affect the median but does remove outliers in the calculation of the mean and moves the first and third quartiles slightly towards the median.
 The impact at higher levels of aggregation is less predictable but is likely to provide a more reliable indication of sale prices.
-Similar method is applied when reporting by postcodes.

-- Strata title properties usually include town houses, terraces/villas, flats/units (multi-unit dwellings) whereas non-strata title properties refer to separate houses.
-However, any multi-unit dwelling with a Torrens title would be counted as a non-strata property.
+8. Strata title properties usually include town houses, terraces/villas, flats/units (multi-unit dwellings) whereas non-strata title properties refer to separate houses.
+However any multi-unit dwelling with a Torrens title would be counted as a non-strata property.